 Photo by Tom Nolan

-TANK is a street front gallery space presenting outcomes of Edinburgh Sculpture Workshop’s artistic programme and hosting a curated programme of exhibitions of work by invited artists.
+TANK was a street front gallery space presenting outcomes of Edinburgh Sculpture Workshop’s artistic programme and hosting a curated programme of exhibitions of work by invited artists.

 Between April and September 2016 the TANK programme hosted the series of exhibitions On an otherwise ordinary evening curated by Peter Amoore.
 Thinking through artist’s practice, the series brought together two artists and one critic engaged with the telling of stories, in attentive homages to other artists – their lives and their works – and in the imagining of impossible encounters between objects.

 Artist and filmmaker Holly Antrum began the series with her exhibition Catalogue, presenting her 2012-14 film work of the same name alongside material from the Cobbing Family Archive and the Scottish Poetry Library.
 This multi-layered film was shown for the first time in Scotland and presents the unscripted dialogue and camera play between Holly and the artist Jennifer Pike.